Oleafkuh/Generative-Drawing/README.md

-# SwingBall
+# MiniProject_2
-ball back and forth
+Moving bezier lines that get darker everytime and x-coordinate hits a wall.